andreyromancev/go-conventions/README.md

 ## Naming
 * Module name should be short, but should not take good variable names.
+* Type names should not contain its category (i.e interface, implementation etc.)
 * Variable name should be in camelCase, including function arguments.
 * Variable name should not contain its type
-* Type names should not contain its category (i.e interface, implementation etc.)
+* The greater the distance between a name’s declaration and its uses, the longer the name should be
 * Variable name should be short and concise
 * Getter name should not contain `get` prefix